donatoaz/quill-rails/README.md

 The following features would be nice to have:

-- Configuring the default quill_editor e.g. change wrapper, change theme, etc.
-- Have a form helper tag (f.quill_editor)
-- Parse any RTE input for malicious tags
+- Setup paperclip integration for image uploads

 # Contributing

 Contributors are very welcome!
-Fork it, branch it, change it, push it, pull request it, and [bop it](https://www.youtube.com/watch?v=fH4XHwefPVY).

-If you have an idea for new features or improving existing features, let me know!